TaidanaKage/RexHelion/docs/changelog/index.md

 ### Planet

 - Added new (empty) scene for the future Planet rendering and gameplay [#62](https://github.com/TaidanaKage/RexHelion/issues/62)
-  - is loaded after pressing the Play button (Main Menu)
+  - loaded after pressing the Play button (Main Menu)
   - provides a way to get back to the Main Menu (Back button, ESC key)

 <br>